 Our Code of Conduct covers all aspects of PRS for Music membership and areas we license from shops to new online streaming services.
 It details what you can expect from our service to you, including what you can expect by way of provision and/or publication of information affecting members and music users individually and generally.
 It also explains how we can help each other and what to do if things go wrong.

-In 2014, Membership received 15 complaints and none were referred to the Ombudsman.
+2014: 15 complaints.
+None were referred to the Ombudsman.
 One of the complaints remained open at the end of 2014.